netzke/netzke-basepack/README.md

     http://localhost:3000/

-## Note on testing with DataMapper Support
+## Note on testing with DataMapper/Sequel Support
-To install the test app with DataMapper support run
+To install the test app with DataMapper or Sequel, put ORM=dm or ORM=sq into your environment.
+For example to set-up DataMapper support run

     # in test/basepack_test_app
     ORM=dm bundle install